What Should I Ask Before Hiring A Personal Injury Lawyer? Whenever you decide to hire anyone to provide a service Read More…

 - Third-parties that cause workers compensation deaths

-What Is The Statute Of Limitations For Wrongful Death Claims?
+What Is The Statute Of Limitations For Massachusetts Wrongful Death Claims?

 A wrongful death case, like most personal injury cases in Massachusetts, must be filed in court within three years of the date of death.
 However, with these cases, it is advisable to not delay in bringing a case.
 The reason is that important evidence can be lost.
 Additionally, witnesses can disappear with the passage of time.

-We Are Boston Wrongful Death Lawyers That Can Help You
+We Are Boston, MA Wrongful Death Attorneys That Can Help You

 This process can be long, confusing, and hard to go through when you don’t have legal representation.
 Don’t go through this process alone.
 Hire us to fight for the losses the passing of your loved one caused.
 We are compassionate and determined to get each and every one of our clients a full cup of justice.